 Good luck if you expect them to log in with a company email.
 As many as half of a company’s employees don’t have a company email address.
 This makes it impossible to reach your entire workforce.

 With a modern intranet, content can be either public or private.
 Staffbase supports multiple access methods — from printed access codes to single sign-on (SSO) solutions that reduce password fatigue while keeping passwords confidential.

 3. Responsive Intranets Aren’t Truly Mobile ✈️ 🚄 🚗

-A true mobile experience is touch-based and it takes full advantage of everything a mobile device has to offer.
-That means things like push notifications and touch and tap navigation, consumer-grade features that a responsive intranet experience simply cannot match.
+A true mobile experience is touch-based and takes full advantage of everything a mobile device has to offer.
+That means things like push notifications and touch and tap navigation.
+These are consumer-grade features that a responsive intranet experience simply cannot match.